ConorSM/bootcamp_intro_env/README.md

 # DevOps Intro
 ## Life before DevOps
 - Devleopers and Operations Working separately
+- Waterfall - V-Model
+- Transition to Agile and SCRUM
 - spend a long time developing only for bugs to arise during production
 ### Why DevOps
 - Communication between development and operations team